What Is Rapid Cycling Bipolar Disorder, And How Do I Deal With It?

 You can also take some measures to ensure your safety and well being during episodes.
 It is best if you can surround yourself with people that you can trust who can help make sure that you are doing okay.
 If you have manic episodes that result in spending sprees that you can't afford, consider giving your bank and credit cards to a trusted friend or family member to hold onto for you, and have them shop with you to keep you from going overboard.

-If you live alone and have depressive episodes such as with bipolar two rapid cycling, you might consider having a circle of friends or family make routine visits.
+If you live alone and have depressive episodes such as with rapid cycling, you might consider having a circle of friends or family make routine visits.
 The company will help you feel better and keep you from feeling too lonely, while they can also help to negate the risk of suicide attempts.

 The most important thing you can do when coping with rapid cycling bipolar is to be aware and mindful of your mood, your thoughts, and your behavior.
 If you can recognize that you are entering an episode, you can take steps to make sure that you are safe and protected.
 Keeping a mood journal can be extremely helpful in learning how to recognize your symptoms and cope with episodes as they arise.

 If you have rapid cycling bipolar, you should seek treatment if you have not done so already.
-Even if you have been diagnosed with bipolar disorder for some time and are on medication treatment, when you are in rapid cycling, you should be seeing a therapist regularly.
+Even if you have been diagnosed with bipolar disorder for some time and are on medication treatment, when you are in rapid cycling, seeing a therapist regularly.
 It is best if you can see a therapist at least once every week or two weeks, especially while you are in an episode.

 Previous ArticleHow To Interact With Someone Experiencing Bipolar Anger

 Learn MoreWhat Is Online Therapy?
 About Online Counseling